 Once you’ve selected the appropriate fixture style, you need to focus on the exact fixture.
 To do so, you want to know what affects the quality of light.
 Most cleanroom facilities produce or handle small objects, so proper illumination is vital.
 There are three basic areas to become familiar with:

 - • Light Levels.
 Your illumination requirements will vary depending on the different process areas.
-In each, you want the fewest number of fixtures to obtain the desired amount of lighting.
+You might want a fewest number of fixtures to obtain the desired amount of lighting.
 Your lighting manufacturer may be able to help you determine this by reviewing the layout of your facility.
-Remember that you also need to minimize glare.
-Fluorescent lighting is the most common.
-In the future, LED will be more available for a controlled environment.
+Remember that for most projects, there is also a need to minimize glare.
+Fluorescent cleanroom lighting is common, but LEDs are becoming increasingly available.

 - • Housings.
-Certain materials best resist contamination and withstand rigorous cleaning procedures.
-These materials are usually aluminum, stainless steel, or carbon steel.
-Your fixtures should be welded or sealed shut.
+Certain materials are better to resist contamination and withstand rigorous cleaning procedures than others.
+Some of these materials are usually aluminum, stainless steel, or carbon steel.
+Your lighting fixtures should be welded or sealed shut.
 If your cleanroom needs to be hosed down periodically, you’ll need to wet-list your fixtures.

 - • Lenses.
 For easy cleaning and minimal dust/dirt accumulation, lenses should have a smooth outer surface.
 Acrylic lenses are the most durable, making them the most popular.
 There are many lenses and diffusers available for each classification level.
 Lenses can also be constructed with radio filters to not compromise any electronics in a semiconductor manufacturing facility.

-Remember, your ISO class is your first concern when choosing your fixtures.
+No matter which cleanroom lighting option you choose, remember your ISO class is your first concern when choosing the best lighting fixtures.
 Illumination, contamination, and maintenance considerations follow closely behind.
 With thorough research and understanding, you will find the lighting that is best suited for your cleanroom facility.
-For questions about cleanroom validation, certification, or manufacturing, contact Gerbig Cleanrooms at 888-628-0056 or email@example.com.
+For questions about cleanroom validation, certification, or manufacturing, contact Gerbig Cleanrooms at 888-628-0056 or firstname.lastname@example.org.